scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/create-cluster.rst

    # prefer_local=<false | true>
    # dc_suffix=<Data Center name suffix, used by EC2SnitchXXX snitches>

-4. Starting ScyllaDB nodes, since our seed node is ``192.168.1.201`` we will start it first, wait until it is in a **UN** state, and repeat for the other nodes.
+4. Start the nodes.

 .. include:: /rst_include/scylla-commands-start-index.rst

-5. Verify that the node has been added to the cluster by using the ``nodetool status`` command
+5. Verify that the nodes have been added to the cluster by using the ``nodetool status`` command.

 .. code-block:: shell